J. J. Moser

-Janis Jérôme Moser (born 6 June 2000) is a Swiss professional ice hockey defenceman for the Tampa Bay Lightning of the National Hockey League (NHL).
+Janis Jérôme Moser (born 6 June 2000) is a Swiss professional ice hockey player who is a defenceman for the Tampa Bay Lightning of the National Hockey League (NHL).
 He was selected 60th overall in the 2021 NHL entry draft by the Arizona Coyotes.

 Playing career

-Moser started to play junior hockey at EHC Biel as a six-year-old.
+Moser started to play junior hockey at EHC Biel as a sixteen-year-old.
 He captained their Junior Elite A team during his last junior season in 2017–18 and made his National League (NL) debut that same year, appearing in two games (one assist) with EHC Biel.
 Moser started the 2018–19 season with Biel's NL team and played 43 games (seven assists) and 12 playoff games (two assists).
 At the conclusion of the 2019 playoffs, he agreed to his first professional contract with Biel, signing a two-year deal on 10 April 2019.
 The contract contained an National Hockey League (NHL) out clause for the 2020–21 season.
 On 13 October 2020, Moser agreed to an early three-year contract extension to remain with EHC Biel through the 2023–24 season.

 Following his selection in the second round of the 2021 NHL entry draft, on 14 August 2021, Moser was signed to a three-year, entry-level contract by the Arizona Coyotes of the NHL.
 He began the 2021–22 season with Arizona's American Hockey League (AHL) affiliate, the Tucson Roadrunners.
 After registering 5 goals and 12 points in 18 games, he was recalled by the Coyotes in December after Jakob Chychrun was placed on injured reserve.
 Moser made his NHL debut on 15 December, in a 3–2 loss to the New York Rangers.
 Moser scored his first and second NHL goals in a 8–7 loss to the San Jose Sharks on 28 December.
 He remained with the Coyotes for the rest of the season.
 The 2022–23 season saw Moser play in all 82 games and develop into a key part of Arizona's defence.

 Moser was transferred to the Utah Hockey Club, after the Coyotes became an inactive franchise following the 2023–24 season.
 However, on 29 June 2024, Moser was traded along with Conor Geekie, a seventh-round pick (199th overall) in the 2024 NHL entry draft, and a second-round pick in the 2025 NHL entry draft to the Tampa Bay Lightning for defenceman Mikhail Sergachev.
 On 11 July, Moser signed a two-year, $6.75 million contract with the Lightning.
+Midway through the 2025–26 season, Moser signed an eight-year, $54 million contract extension with the Lightning.
+At the time, he had three goals and nine assists for 12 points through 34 games.